Rank Bounds in Link Floer Homology and Detection Results

-\begin{section}{Technical Results} In this section we prepare the ground for our detection results for $T(2,8)$ and $T(2,10)$ in subsequent sections.
-We will prove a purely algebraic result for $E_2$ collapsed chain complexes and a result regarding the Thurston polytope.
+\begin{section}{$E_2$ collapsed chain complexes} In this section we prepare the ground for our detection results for $T(2,8)$ and $T(2,10)$ in subsequent sections by proving a purely algebraic result for $E_2$ collapsed chain complexes.